My Parallel Travel Packing List to Nepal and India

 This trip is different from all my previous trips.
 It’s true, even though I played it down to my anxious mother.

-Yes, I’ve travelled alone before – but never for this long (1 month), and never to places generally admitted to be indifferently supportive of one’s independent travel plans.
+Yes, I’ve travelled alone before – but never for this long (1 month!), and never to places generally admitted to be, let’s say, ‘indifferently supportive’ of one’s independent travel plans.

-And then I’m going trekking – over 10 days.
+Not to mention that I’m going trekking – did I mention over 10 days??
 Even though I would have the assistance of a guide and porter, and I’m not in terrible shape, possibly this is the longest duration trek that I have done.
 Certainly it’s the first time in the mountains.
 Where it’s cold.
 Even in August.
 And I am famously cold-unresistant.

 And then there’s the India part.